JustinFussell/SAiL/README.md

 This project is licensed under the MIT License.

 ## Setup
+- Set up Python 3.13.5 and VS Code on Windows 11 for SAiL development
 - This repo uses a `.gitignore` to exclude any sensitive files (e.g., API keys, virtual environments), and ensures the safe handling of all users.

 ## Contact